Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Algorithm Design

-\textbf{Component 1: Stopping Rule.} Stopping rule of an explorer decides when to stop sampling.
-While exploring, once we gather enough statistical information about the parameters in the system, the test statistic crosses the stopping threshold with the chosen confidence $\delta$, and we stop to recommend the optimal policy.
+\textbf{Component 1: Stopping Rule.} During exploration, once we gather enough statistical information about the parameters in the system, the test statistic crosses the stopping threshold with the chosen confidence $\delta$, and we stop to recommend the optimal policy.